gilles-mastropasqua/react-mapbox-minimap/README.md

 ## Credits

 This project is heavily inspired by the original work of **Laura Mosher** ([@lauramosher](https://github.com/lauramosher)).
-The core functionality of this minimap control is based on their excellent work, to which I have added a few additional features and customization options, such as the ability to resize and move the minimap.
+The core functionality of this minimap control is based on this excellent work, to which I have added a few additional features and customization options, such as the ability to resize and move the minimap.